innopolis-devops/labs/app_purescript/PURESCRIPT.md

 ## Best practices

+What I did

 - Automatically generated the project via [spago](https://github.com/purescript/spago), an official `PureScript` package manager

 - Used linters and formatters (available in VSCodium)

-- I adapted An HTML [template](https://www.freecodecamp.org/news/html-starter-template-a-basic-html5-boilerplate-for-index-html/).
+- Adapted An HTML [template](https://www.freecodecamp.org/news/html-starter-template-a-basic-html5-boilerplate-for-index-html/).
 There is an explanation of why specific tags vere included.

 ## Chosen framework